Rounded Corners with CSS and One Image

 All content needs to go in between our top corners and our bottom corners and be wrapped in its own list item tag (<li> </li>) in order for it to work correctly with Microsoft IE.

-Here is our final results.
+Here is our final results (Click image to see demo).

 fig2

-Awesome couldn’t ask for more!!
+Awesome, couldn’t ask for more!!

 Devin R. Olsen